 Signs Of Parental Alienation

 Children who are being alienated from you behave differently.
-Some of the signs are listed here (2):
+Some of the signs are listed here (2): Collaborate the signs of alienation with objective information to confirm whether it is alienation or not.

 - The child may simply refuse to talk to or visit you, assuming everything said by the alienator parent is right.
 Or they may give a not-so-convincing reason for not meeting you.
 It could be termed as frivolous rationalization.